 3. Get creative with copy and design

 Black Friday is a great opportunity to reiterate your brand’s USPs and positioning.
-Use your referral campaign to reinforce your branding, from your messaging, tone of voice and design.
-Our Black Friday lookbook is full of examples for this, from fast-fashion brands to fitness and food.
+Use your referral campaign to reinforce your branding, from your messaging and tone of voice to design.
+Our Black Friday lookbook is full of examples for this, from fashion brands to fitness and food.

 Using Black Friday themed branding can be a good way to make your promotion stand out, too.
-Consider exploring beyond your traditional colour palette to incorporate splashes of black to grab attention and make it obvious you’re participating in the event.
+Explore beyond your traditional colour palette to incorporate splashes of black to grab attention and make it obvious you’re participating in the event.
+Or you can put your own spin on the event, like vegan food brand allplants in their rebranding to 'Green Friday'.allplants promoted 'Green Friday' to reiterate its brand purpose on Black Friday last year

 4. Promote it